It All Started with a Note

 Yassen looked surprised at the compliment.
 "Thank you."

 They reached the terminal a minute before the plane left, giving Jack just enough time to scarf down a granola bar before they had to board.
-Jack claimed the window seat and sat down, waiting for the plane to start moving to buckle her seat belt.
+Jack claimed the window seat and sat down, waiting for the plane to start moving before buckling her seat belt.
 Jack sighed.
-She'd never really liked flying.
-Too many of Alex's missions had involved flying and planes being blown up for her to be comfortable in one.
+She'd never really liked flying since Alex had been shot.
+Too many of Alex's missions had involved flying and planes being blown up for her to be comfortable in one since he'd told her what went on.

 The Russian shook his head.
 "There was no time before we left, and no cell phones are allowed while the plane is in flight.
-I'll call as soon as we get off."
+I'll text him the new coordinates as soon as we get off in France."

 Now Jack gave voice to a question that had been bothering her since she got back from shopping.
 "Why are we going to France instead of going straight home?
 If we can get on a plane to a foreign country, we can go back to England, can't we?
 So why did we have to hide out in that bunker for two and a half days and then go to that hotel and now to France when we can just go home?"